KubaBubaB/DesktopFrien/DesktopFrien/docs/ROADMAP.md

 ### Miscellaneous
 - [ ] Run on startup
-- [ ] Think about features (TTS?, switchable deletion of files if Frien is angy?)
+- [ ] Think about features (TTS?, switchable deletion of files if Frien is angy?, integrated chatbot?)
 - [ ] Uninstaller